jschreuder/Middle/README.md

 **Middle is ideal when you:**
 - Value long-term maintainability over short-term convenience
+- Want to build your team's standard architecture
 - Want explicit, traceable request flow
 - Need confidence when refactoring or extending functionality
 - Prefer composition over inheritance